 7. Catch a Show at the Mother Lode Theatre

-Like many of Butte's attractions, the Mother Lode Theatre was built in the early 1900s during the boom of copper mining.
+Like many of Butte's tourist attractions, the Mother Lode Theatre was built in the early 1900s during the boom of copper mining.
 It was first known as the Fox Theatre.
-By the Great Depression in the 1930s, the theater converted into a movie house to solicit income for its upkeep.
+By the Great Depression in the 1930s, the theater was converted into a movie house.
 And like other historic theaters across the country, the Fox Theatre eventually closed its doors.

 The newly refurbished theater reopened to the public in 1996 as the Mother Lode Theatre.
 The extensive restoration brought this ornate theater and 1,200-person auditorium back to its early 1900s heyday.
 Today, any show at the Mother Lode Theatre comes with this touch of history and the feeling of stepping back in time.